ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-very great.
-It was not pos- | aqueduct, cut in the solid rock beneath this
+| aqueduct, cut in the solid rock beneath this
 sible to carry it on more | bridge, were also discovered.
 Part of this
 than a certain number of | bridge has fallen, and broken and buried the
 days at one time at a diffi- | aqueduct in its fall; and the original pavement